8 Off-the-Beaten Path Morocco Destinations for Solo Travellers

 Reached via the gateway town of M’Hamid, Erg Chigaga is not just a single dune but an expansive stretch of golden sand that resembles a sea.
 In fact, it is the largest sand sea in Morocco.

-That being said, i still remains less-visited for camel treks than the more popular Erg Chebbi dunes near Merzouga.
+That being said, it still remains less-visited for camel treks than the more popular Erg Chebbi dunes near Merzouga.
 Spending a night out in the dunes is an unforgettable experience, with the views of the Milky Way simply breathtaking.

 In the past, M’Hamid served as an important oasis for caravans, with cameleers replenishing their water supply here before heading towards Timbuktu.
 Today, it is the launchpad for camel treks to Erg Chigaga, although the sand sea can also be reached by off-road vehicles and motorbikes.